techno-tim/techno-tim.github.io/_posts/2022-03-19-cloud-init-cloud-image.md

 **DO NOT START YOUR VM**

-Now, configure hardware and cloud init, then create a template and clone.
-If you want to expand your hard drive you can on this base image before creating a template or after you clone a new machine.
-I prefer to expand the hard drive after I clone a new machine based on need.
+Now, configure hardware and cloud init, then create a template and clone.If you want to expand your hard drive you can on this base image before creating a template or after you clone a new machine.I prefer to expand the hard drive after I clone a new machine based on need.

 Create template.